ethanl66/capital-one-offers-manager/README.md

 })();
 ```
 3. Use the widget controls:
-    - Find & Scroll to 'View More' — scrolls through the page and loads all offers until every offer has finished loading.
+  - `Load All Offers` — automatically scrolls through the page and clicks the site's "View More Offers" controls until all offers are loaded.
-    - Parse All Loaded Offers — collect and display parsed offers in the widget.
+  - `Show Loaded Offers` — collect and display parsed offers in the widget.
-    - Reset — clear parsed results and return the UI to compact mode.
+  - `Clear Results` — clear parsed results and return the UI to compact mode.
 4. Use the search box and checkboxes to filter results; click a parsed row to scroll to the offer tile on the page.